AbsaOSS/hermes/_docs/0.3/usage/plugins/plugin-creation.md

    * Perform action is the core method.
 Executes the plugin and returns a result as a subclass of PluginResult *
    * @param testDefinition TestDefinition instance
-   * @param actualOrder When specifying the order in the test definition json, the number might not be the
+   * @param actualOrder When specifying the order in the test definition JSON, the number might not be the
    *                    same as the execution number.
 This number is automatically provided by the PluginManager.
    *                    PluginResult expects this number.
    * @return Returns an implementation of PluginResult.